mpenet/flex/README.md

 How it works in practice:

-Typically when we observe that average latency increase we might decrease the acceptable `concurrency limit` value and in case of average latency decrease we would slowly increase that value.
+Typically when we observe that average rtt increase we might decrease the acceptable `concurrency limit` value and in case of average rtt decrease we would slowly increase that value.
 Depending on the *Limit* implementation used, the rate at which the `concurrency limit` increase/decrease happens can vary.
 Then the middleware or the interceptor or whatever you choose to implement on